Melrowze/5-Year-Post-Implementation-Analysis-of-the-Affordable-Care-Act-/README.md

 ![aca_dashnoard2](https://github.com/Melrowze/5-Year-Post-Implementation-Analysis-of-the-Affordable-Care-Act-/assets/44920093/651965ad-7702-4530-a00e-16b999a13823)

 Thank you for taking the time to explore this project.
 Your interest and attention are truly appreciated.
 Should you have any insights or recommendations, I am eager to engage and exchange ideas.
-Don't hesitate to reach out to me via meldeezyne@gmail or follow me on with me [Medium](https://medium.com/@meldeezyne).
+Don't hesitate to reach out to me via meldeezyne@gmail or follow me on [Medium](https://medium.com/@meldeezyne).
 I'm excited to have a conversation and hear your perspectives.